Teacher Academy

 - What careers are available locally to students?

-Partner industries will be selected on location and proximity to the schools participating in the program.
-Every effort will be made to find a host industry within the community in which the cohort member teaches.
+Partner industries are selected based on location and proximity to the schools participating in the program.
+Every effort is made to find a host industry within the community in which the cohort member teaches.

 Supported by the U.S. Navy

-The Teacher Academy is supported, in part, by the U.S. Navy under a grant to expand the Submarine Industrial Base in the United States.
+The Teacher Academy is supported, in part, by the U.S. Navy under a grant to expand the Maritime Industrial Base in the United States.

-The Submarine Industrial Base includes millions of workers across 16,000 suppliers.
-This network of manufacturers and engineers is essential to the design, construction, maintenance and modernization of the U.S. Navy’s submarine fleet.
+The Maritime Industrial Base includes millions of workers across 16,000 suppliers.
+This network of manufacturers and engineers is essential to the design, construction, maintenance and modernization of the U.S. Navy’s submarine and surface ship fleets.

-There are hundreds of Submarine Industrial Base Suppliers in Ohio.
+There are hundreds of Maritime Industrial Base Suppliers in Ohio.
 Key trades include: Welding, CNC Machining, Pipefitting, Non-Destructive Testing, Additive Manufacturing, Plumbing, Electrical, Machining, and Metrology.Â

 Learn more at https://buildsubmarines.com/.Â